stoplightio/prism/README.md

 http --json POST http://127.0.0.1:4010/pets name=Stowford
 ```

-This will generate an error:
+This will generate an error, conforming the [application/problem+json][rfc7807] specification:

 ```
 Here is the original validation result instead: [{"path":["body"],"name":"required","summary":"should have required property 'photoUrls'","message":"should have required property 'photoUrls'","severity":"error"}]